-- 11.4 Hankelow Parish Council has applied to designate the full extent of Hankelow Parish as the Hankelow Neighbourhood Area. - 11.5 In considering this application Cheshire East Council must give regard to whether the application has been prepared in accordance with existing regulations and guidance and whether such a designation is desirable and appropriate for future planning in Hankelow and its surrounding locality.
-It is considered that, for the reasons set out at 3.0, this has been achieved. - 11.6 Hankelow is a rural Parish with a population of some 272 residents located north of Audlem.
-The parish is subject to saved planning policies held in the Crewe and Nantwich Local Plan 2011; much of the parish is subject to Open Countryside policies with the village of Hankelow itself defined by a Settlement Zone for planning purposes. - 11.7 There are no strategic interests located in the parish as identified by the emerging Local Plan Strategy.
-The Local Plan Strategy is currently under review following comments received by the Inspector during the Examination in Public.
-Work on issues raised by the inspector, including the approach to economic strategy, housing requirements, distribution of development and the approach to Green Belt in the Borough is under way.
-There is interdependency within these separate areas of work and information in regard to these issues that may affect neighbourhood planning (particularly on housing need and distribution of development) will be available in the coming months.
-The Local Plan Strategy currently seeks the locationally non-specific delivery of at least 2000 new homes in rural areas and villages (all settlements not identified as either a Principal Town, Key Service Centre or Local Service Centre).
-This figure may be revised pending the results of on-going work and stakeholders will be kept informed of developments here, particularly where there are implications for their neighbourhood plans.
+- 11.4 Holmes Chapel Parish Council has applied to designate the full extent of Holmes Chapel Parish as the Holmes Chapel Neighbourhood Area. - 11.5 In considering this application Cheshire East Council must give regard to whether the application has been prepared in accordance with existing regulations and guidance and whether such a designation is desirable and appropriate for future planning in Holmes Chapel and its surrounding locality.
+It is considered that, for the reasons set out at 3.0, this has been achieved. - 11.6 Holmes Chapel is a largely rural Parish with a population of some 5669 residents located in central Cheshire, north of Middlewich and west of Congleton.
+Much of the land within the parish is designated as Open Countryside and located within the Jodrell Bank Consultation Zone (as per the Congleton Borough Local Plan).
+There are heritage and archaeological interests located within the Parish alongside natural conservation interests. - 11.7 There are no strategic interests located in the Parish as identified by the emerging Local Plan Strategy.
+The Local Plan Strategy, is currently under review following comments received by the Inspector during the Examination in Public.
+Work on issues raised by the inspector, including approach to economic strategy, housing requirements, distribution of development and the approach to Green Belt in the Borough is under way.
+There is an interdependency within these separate areas of work and information in regard to these issues that may affect neighbourhood planning (particularly on housing need and distribution of development) will be available in the coming months. - 11.8 The Local Plan Strategy currently seeks the locationally non-specific delivery of at least 2500 new homes in Local Service Centres (of which Holmes Chapel is one).
+This figure may be revised pending the results of on-going work with the Local Plan Strategy and stakeholders will be kept inform of developments here, and the implications for their neighbourhood plans.